juliusrajala/react-features-exercise/README.md

 Of course you should detect when the game ends and who wins, and offer to start a new game.
 The example solution shows the winning squares on green background when the game ends.

-#### Bonus game related points

-Smaller bonus - store the game history and display which side is winning in the long run.
-This is implemented in the example solution

-Bigger bonus - make the games rewindable.
-This is no implemented in the example solution.

-### Regenerating components

-Every component needs to have the ability to regenerate - in other words, if there is an error inside a component, there should be a way for the component to recover to a functioning state without breaking the whole app.
-You can see an example of this in the example app (the 'Break me' button breaks the component it lives in).
-For convenience, we appreciate a creative way to trigger errors in components to demonstrate this behaviour.

 ### Tests for critical parts of the application

 What are the critival parts of this application?
 You decide.